aaronbloomfield/pdr/labs/lab08/index.md

 There are three changes that will have to be made to compile your program (and this to the Makefile) depending on your platform:

-- You may have to name the function 'vecsum' instead of '_vecsum' (note the lack of underscore) in vecsum.s (this file is described more below).
+- You will have to determine whether to name your function 'vecsum' instead of '_vecsum' (note the lack of underscore) in vecsum.s (this file is described more below).
 In the final linking step, if you get a message such as, "main.cpp:(.text+0x12): undefined reference to `vecsum'", then you should change the name of the function.
 - Some systems will have to supply a command-line parameter to clang++; this can be put on the CXX or CXXFLAGS macro(s) line in your Makefile
 - All systems will have a specific nasm file format option ('-f') that will need to be specified.

-The first bullet point highlights a compatibility problem between Linux and Mac OS X.  When calling a subroutine, which in C++ would be called foo(), there are two standards as to how to name the assembly routine: you can name it either _foo (adding an underscore is added before the name), or name it foo (with no underscore).
-Unfortunately, Linux uses a different standard than Mac OS X, so we have to make (minor) code modifications in order to compile the code on the other system: in Mac OS X, the vecsum.s file should have the subroutine be called _vecsum, and under Linux, it should be called vecsum (this is twice, on lines 9 and 21).
+The first bullet point highlights a compatibility problem between Linux and Mac OS X.  When calling a subroutine, which in C++ would be called `foo()`, there are two standards as to how to name the assembly routine: you can name it either `_foo` (adding an underscore is added before the name), or name it just `foo` (with no underscore).
+Unfortunately, Linux uses a different standard than Mac OS X, so we have to make (minor) code modifications in order to compile the code on the other system: in Mac OS X, the vecsum.s file should have the subroutine be called `_vecsum`, and under Linux, it should be called `vecsum` (this is twice, on lines 9 and 21).

-In an effort to make sure all the files submitted conform to one standard or the other, **all assembly and C/C++ code must be submitted in Linux form** (i.e. will be called 'foo' and not `_foo').
-Note that in many programs, such as the vecsum.s that we provided you, you have to change the name in TWO places: on the 'global' line (line 9 of vecsum.s) and on the label line (line 21 of vecsum.s).  **If your code does not compile on the submission system, you will receive a zero!**
+In an effort to make sure all the files submitted conform to one standard or the other, **all assembly and C/C++ code must be submitted in Linux form** (i.e. will be called `foo` and not `_foo`).
+Note that in many programs, such as the vecsum.s that we provided you, you have to change the name in TWO places: on the `global` line (line 9 of vecsum.s) and on the label line (line 21 of vecsum.s).  **If your code does not compile on the submission system, you will receive zero credit!**

-Also note that your code must compile with 'make'.
+Also note that your code must compile with `make`.
 We provide a sample Makefile that will compile vecsum, so you can just modify this Makefile to compile your pre-lab program.  **Please note that you should NOT specify a --o flag to clang++ (not even '-o a')**, as we want it to be named the default (a.out).
 This allows easy porting between the two operating systems.

 If you plan to develop it in Mac OS X, we suggest that you develop it normally (putting in the '_' before the subroutine name).
-Then, once you have verified everything works, remove the underscores from both lines, test it out on a 32-bit Linux machine, such as the VirtualBox image, before submitting it.
+Then, once you have verified everything works, remove the underscores from **all** the relevant lines, and test it out on a 32-bit Linux machine, such as the VirtualBox image, before submitting it.

 ### Platform Specifics ###